Jeti Oguz

 Jeti-Oguz (The Seven Bulls) gorge is one of the most pictoresque natural attractions of the Issyk-Kul region.
 There is also a village named Jeti Oguz which is located at the mouth of the valley leading south towards the Tien Shan mountains that are located just south of the Issyk Kul lake.
 The mountain valley has been formed by the Jeti-Oguz River, which flows towards Issyk Kul.
+Jeti Oguz is included in many of our Kyrgyzstan tours as it is very easily accessed while driving around the Issyk Kul lake.

-Just before entering the Jeti-Oguz resort along the road you can spot the “Broken Heart” which is a large cliff that looks like a heart broken in two.
+Just before entering the Jeti-Oguz resort, along the road, you can spot the “Broken Heart” which is a large cliff that looks like a heart broken in two.
 The rock cut in half is the source of many tragic love legends.
 Read more about the legends of both Jeti Oguz and the Broken heart below.

 After the Broken Heart rock, next to the sanatorium, you can see a pattern of seven unusual red rocks (similar color with the Skazka valley), reminiscent of seven bulls.
 If you hike further in the valley you can explore wild flowers and waterfall called “Girl’s braids” or the “Maiden’s tears” located in a nearby Kok-Jayik village.
 Inside the Jeti Oguz you will also find a cave and at the end of the valley there is the almost 5,2 km high Boris Yeltsin peak that can be seen from far far away if the weather is clear.

-Legends about Jeti-Oguz Rocks
+Legends about Jeti Oguz Rocks

-Jeti-Oguz Legend 1
+Jeti Oguz Legend 1

 In the old days, a rich and greedy khan lived on Issyk-Kul.
 He drove his herds to jailoo.
 When all the animals were driven there, he began to count them.
 Seven red bulls were missing.